 Why President Farmajo follows no one on Twitter

-Politics2 months ago
+Politics2 years ago

 Why al Shabab keeps on attacking Kenya?